potash/potash.github.io/index.md

 <img class="headshot" src="assets/img/headshot.jpg">
 I'm a research scientist at the University of Illinois Urbana-Champaign's [Institute for Sustainability, Energy, and Environment](https://sustainability.illinois.edu/).

-I'm interested in environmental monitoring, public health, and public policy.
-I currently [research]({{site.baseurl}}/research.html) agriculture and soil carbon.
-I've previously studied water quality and childhood lead poisoning.
+My [research]({{site.baseurl}}/research.html) is in environmental monitoring, public health, and public policy.
+My current focus is on agriculture and soil carbon.
+I previously worked on water quality and childhood lead poisoning.
 My methodological interests include Bayesian multilevel and spatiotemporal modeling, causal inference, and experimental design.